-I used to decorate my home at Christmastime with live greens.
-I love the evergreen smell that wafted through StoneGable.
-But I did not like changing sap laden water and cleaning up dropping needles and having to replace the greens every 10 days or so.
+I really loved using live Christmas evergreens in our home, but I really did not like changing sap-laden water, cleaning up dropping needles, and having to replace the real greens every 10 days or so.

 When I decorate with faux Christmas greens I like to keep it simple and let the greens show off their beauty!
 Here are a few tips for choosing and decorating with faux Christmas greens.